 The TTEController HiRel used in Ariane 6’s avionics is a radiation-hardened COTS component that is considered one of the innovations in this launcher program.
 Its qualification followed the automotive standard AEC-Q100, which ensures adequate product quality for all environmental conditions except radiation, which was tested separately.
 The selection for the Ariane 6 program was based on the following criteria:

-• Modularity: Different variants of Ariane 6 can use the same network setup, i.e. no need to manage different versions (e.g. for Ariane 62 and 64).
-Also, the network can be expanded for new use cases like human rating where a third data channel is required, or new add-ons like additional camera systems, while not impacting the reliability and safety of the digital backbone.
+- Modularity: Different variants of Ariane 6 can use the same network setup, i.e. no need to manage different versions (e.g. for Ariane 62 and 64).
+Also, the network can be expanded for new use cases like human spaceflight where a third data channel is required, or adding new sub-systems, while not impacting the reliability and safety of the digital backbone and the launcher avionics.

 A great example for TTEthernet-based sub-systems that can easily be integrated into an existing TTEthernet network comes from Réaltra Space Systems Engineering.
 The Irish enterprise jointly develops a modular camera system and telemetry unit with TTTech Aerospace for the space transportation market.
-These new sub-systems are expected to be integrated into the Ariane 6 launcher with ease once they are qualified.
+These new sub-systems can simply be integrated into the Ariane 6 launcher with minimum delta qualification and no impact on reliability.
+At the core of this unit will be a compact, light-weight switch board with either 12 or 20 Ethernet ports.

 TTEthernet standards